-“This new framework will see whole departments transformed…” and then, two years later, very little has actually changed.
+“Those new agile frameworks will make all departments transformed…” and then, two years later, very little has actually changed.

 Sounds familiar?
 Big change!
 High hopes!
 New CxO!
 And yet… nothing really sticks.
 The same is true of any business change – digital, structural, M&A, people – change doesn’t automatically work, and agile is no different.